CamilaSilveira/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
 I am an excellent communicator who is passionate about Data and the power of Data in every industry, with relevant experience in the latest technologies, and looking forward to providing data-driven insights and solutions to the company’s decisions.
+My work is neat, well organized, documented and I take ownership of every task assigned.
+I can assure that my professionalism and commitment will be a valuable to your team.
+My passion to Data Engineering gives me the motivation to be constantly learning new technologies and different ways to solve problems.

 ## Experience